An Algorithm for the Separation-Preserving Transition of Clusterings: A Fixed-Site Transition between LSAs and Radial Clusterings

-To complete the proof of Theorem \ref{thm:init-to-rad}, it remains to prove correctness of property $4$.
+To complete the proof of Theorem \ref{thm:init-to-rad}, it remains to show correctness of property $4$.
 We do so in the following lemma.
 In particular, it shows that the choice of $C$ in line~\ref{alg:init-to-rad:single-shape-step} is well-defined: there always exists an optimal constrained LSA for the new clustering shapes identified in line $3$ such that the difference to the previous clustering is only a single sequential exchange.

-\begin{lemma} Let $\overline{s} \in \mathbb{R}^{d \cdot k}$ be a site vector and consider the $i$-th iteration of \textsc{AlgoInitToRad}.
-Let $C^{i-1}$ refer to the constrained LSA from the previous iteration, and let $C$ correspond to the clustering of updated shape (line $3$ of \textsc{AlgoInitToRad}).
-There exists a constrained LSA $C^i$ w.r.t.~$\overline{s}$ in $\mathcal{T}^=(\abs{C})$ such that $CDG(C^{r-1},C')$ consists of a single path, i.e., such that $C^{i-1}$ and $C^i$ differ by a single sequential exchange of items. \end{lemma} \begin{proof} For a simple wording, we will indicate that a clustering is optimal over some transportation polytope w.r.t~$c(\overline{s})$ by saying it is optimal over the polytope.
+\begin{lemma} Let $\overline{s} \in \mathbb{R}^{d \cdot k}$ be a site vector and consider the $i$-th iteration of \textsc{AlgoLSAtoRad}.
+Let $C^{i-1}$ refer to the constrained LSA from the previous iteration, and let $C$ correspond to the clustering of updated shape (line $3$ of \textsc{AlgoLSAtoRad}).
+There exists a constrained LSA $C^i$ w.r.t.~$\overline{s}$ in $\mathcal{T}^=(\abs{C})$ such that $C^{i-1}$ and $C^i$ differ by a single sequential exchange of items. \end{lemma} \begin{proof}{Proof.} For a simple wording, we indicate that a clustering is optimal over some transportation polytope w.r.t~$c(\overline{s})$ by saying it is optimal over the polytope.